Getting Started with Browser Extensions: A Quick Guide

 The pricing tiers underline the feeling that Vercel was built for developers, by developers.

-For smaller teams, being able to quickly try out ideas at no cost, allows them to iterate at speed.
-Not having to raise a purchase order or ask engineering for some resources, just to create a proof of concept, is perfect for startups and small teams.
+Not having to raise a purchase order or ask engineering for some server resources, just to create a proof of concept, is perfect for startups and small teams.

 Even when you get past the proof of concept stage, the pricing is extremely persuasive for small and large teams alike.